 If you are hesitant to approach your friends you probably need to re-evaluate if you really believe in your own business.
 In addition, you should talk about your business whenever you have an opportunity to.

 Ensure you have a proper online presence as most people do a Google search on you before buying from you.

 When you get your first customer orders, make sure you serve your clients extremely well.
 Listen actively to your clients, don’t over-promise, and always aim to exceed their expectations.

 Use the feedback you receive to further improve your services.
 Happy customers help you build a good reputation for your business and are more likely to recommend your services to their friends.

-Your own clients recommending your business to others provides the absolutely best marketing channel for you.
+Your own clients recommending your business to others provides the absolute best marketing channel for you.

 #3].
 Minimise amount of non-paid work

-Your working day is limited and it easy to fill your calendar with tasks related to non-paid work when you really should try to maximise paid, client-related work.
+Your working day is limited and it easy to fill your calendar with tasks related to non-paid work when you really should try to maximize paid client-related work.

 Some online researchers have shown that entrepreneurs already work almost 20% more than regular employees on average, partly due to administrative tasks.
-Never do too much of non-paid work.
+Never do too much non-paid work.

 There are great business tools available for self-employed on the web that also people with fewer computer skills can use with ease.
 Some of them are even free to use.

 Take a few moments to find these tools already in the early stage when you have time to do research.